Prerequisites for importing data to BMC Remedyforce

 You must install the Oracle Java Runtime Environment (JRE) to run the Pentaho Data Integration tool.
 You must perform the following steps to install the JRE on a Windows computer.

-For Pentaho, the supported JRE version is Oracle Java 8.
+For Pentaho 6.1, the supported JRE versions are Oracle Java 7 and 8.

 Downloading the Pentaho Data Integration tool